-Some sub-funds combine exclusion and have a target on their ESG Quality score.
-Other sub-funds rely on a full ESG integration approach where each invested security will be subject to a thorough assessment based on a variety of ESG factors provided by external sources complemented by sub -Manager internal research.
-While the Sub-Manager may on a case-by-case basis retain instruments for the portfolio showing lower ESG characteristics, an important part of the portfolio shall be invested in financial instruments considered by the Sub-Manager as showing high ESG characteristics according to the ESG policy.

-(v) Sub-fund categorized as article 9 according to SFDR regulation
+- Some Funds combine negative screening (exclusion of certain securities) and have a target on their ESG Quality score. - Other Funds rely on a full ESG integration approach where each invested security will be subject to a thorough assessment based on a variety of ESG factors provided by external sources complemented by the Sub-Manager internal research.
+While the Sub-Manager may on a case-by-case basis retain instruments for the portfolio showing lower ESG characteristics, an important part of the portfolio shall be invested in financial instruments considered by the Sub-Manager as showing high ESG characteristics according to the ESG policy of the latter. - Where a Fund is managed by a Sub-Manager, details of how it promotes environmental and/or social characteristics are included in the relevant Appendix to this Policy. - With regards to iMGP Conservative Select Fund, the investment management decision powers have not been delegated to an external Sub-Manager.
+In this case, the Manager (iMGP AM) desires to construct a portfolio that invests at least 50% of the net assets into UCITS that promote environmental and social characteristics according to article 8 or have sustainable investment as their objective according to article 9 SFDR.